purduesigbots/pros/README.md

 # PROS Kernel for the VEX V5 Brain

 ### What is PROS?
-PROS is a lightweight and fast alternative open source operating system for the VEX Cortex Microcontroller.
+PROS is a lightweight and fast alternative open source operating system for the VEX V5 Brain.
 PROS is built with developers in mind and with a focus on providing an environment for industry-applicable experience.

 Primary maintenance of PROS is done by students at Purdue University through [Purdue ACM SIGBots](http://purduesigbots.com).
 Inspiration for this project came from several computer science and engineering students itching to write code for the extended autonomous period.
 We created PROS to leverage this opportunity.